milcroft/milcroft/README.md

 # Hi, there 👋 I'm Darren
-An Aspiring full-stack developer.
-Who likes to build things with code.
-I am adaptable and capable of learning new skills and concepts fast.
-Having; completed the Northocoders Bootcamp.
-I am now looking for my first role as a junior developer.
+An aspiring full-stack developer capable of learning new skills and concepts fast.
+Having completed a Full-Stack Northocoders Bootcamp; gaining experience in JavaScript, React, APIs, SQL and test-driven development.

-At Northcoders, I gained experience in backend development, front end development and test-driven development.
-The course covered a wide range of topics; JavaScript, Express, PostgreSQL, React, HTML, CSS, Jest, git and node.

-**Northcoders Projects**
-- Backend RESTful API for a news website using test-driven development.
-- A React user interface for displaying data from a backend API.
-- A React Native mobile application for tracking food expiration dates.

 **Links to my projects and portfolio are listed below.**
 - Personal portfolio - https://darrens-portfolio.netlify.app/